mohalkarushikesh/AI-ML-Engineer-Notes/AssemlyAINotes/Notes.md

 **The W₀ matrix** at the end projects the concatenated heads back to the model's original dimension, letting the network learn how to *combine* what each head found.

 positional encodings
-	1. learn positional encodings
+	1. Learn positional encodings  - Position embeddings are learned during training.
-	2. fixed positional encodings	- recommended (they have advantage to being able to handle length of the sentences, we haven't seen in training set)
+	2. Sinusoidal (fixed) positional encodings  - Uses sine and cosine functions of different frequencies.

 sine and cosine functions in diff frequencies